landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 ## File Organization

+###### *Instructions*
+*[Details about the organization of data files in shared or privatefolders.
+What name to give to  folders?
+What kind of filesshould be savedin each folder?Design file naming techniques so that file names are informative for all files, and consistent throughout the folders, regardless of the person creating the file.]*

 Lab material must be connectable to their context in the real world (lab notebook, instrument settings, etc.).
 Proper lab data management will ensure this is possible.

 - The directory containing experimental output should have the following format: